Infant Optics DXR-8 Baby Monitor Review – Best Baby Monitor in 2019?

 If you have further questions about my Infant Optics DXR 8 review, or just want to share some tips and tricks, don’t hesitate to send me an e-mail using the contact form.

 PS: If you enjoyed my review of the Infant Optics DXR-8 video baby monitor with interchangeable optical lens, I recommend you look around my site to learn about other useful baby products.
-For example our Best Baby Walker and Best Baby Gates For Stairs articles.
+For example our Best Baby Walker and best Pack N Play articles.

 Who is Kim?